The new ISO standard 23875 that will save lives

 With new regulations pushing for better safety measures and standards in hazardous workplaces and environments, you need to stay on top of everything.
 Your workers will also benefit, and this keeps them working for longer.

-Call us or get in touch using the form below for more details on how the XD One can help you align with ISO Standard 23875 as well as protect workers across your whole site from the danger of microscopic airborne particles.
+Call us or get in touch using the form below for more details on how the XD One Personal Dust Monitor can help you align with ISO Standard 23875 as well as protect workers across your whole site from the danger of microscopic airborne dust.